 The University of Queensland, St. Lucia Campus (map below)

 We have limited seating for this year’s event.
 Reserve your FREE ticket by clicking the link below.Reserve your ticket now

-The Errol Solomon Meyers Memorial Lecture, now in its 57th year, is the premier academic event on the UQMS calendar.
+The Errol Solomon Meyers Memorial Lecture is the premier academic event on the UQMS calendar.
 The lecture is a special tribute to the life of Professor Meyers, and a wonderful opportunity to bring together members of the medical, university and general community.
 The UQMS is grateful for the support and contribution of the Meyers family and our past orators, who have assisted the E.S.
 Meyers Memorial Lecture to become one of the largest public lectures of its kind in the Southern Hemisphere.